Posted 02/01/21 by AI Wizard

 One of the advantages of using Avatars instead of accounts is that we don't have to limit this functionality to individual players.
 We can have players impersonate (play the game as) another Avatar.
 Organizations can create Avatars that are bound to that Org, and allow certain Squads the ability to use that Avatar.
 This makes things like centralized military forces possible, control of which can be delegated to authorized players via the ability to use their Avatar.

-- small, tight-knit units
+- Small, tight-knit units composed of Avatars

-- can join orgs or act independently
+- Can join Orgs or act independently